qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 Indexing a row-pointer array forward.
 Using our three-dimensional array A as an example, the expression A[i, j, k] is equivalent, in C notation, to (*(*A[i])[j])[k].
 If the intermediate pointer loads both hit in the cache, the code to evaluate this expression is likely to be comparable in cost to that of the contiguous allocation case (Example 8.26).
 If the intermediate loads miss in the cache, it will be substantially slower.
 On a 1970s CISC machine, the balance would probably have tipped the other way: multiplies would have been slower, and memory accesses faster.
 In any event (contiguous or row-pointer allocation, old or new machine), important code improvements will often be possible when several array references use the same subscript expression, or when array references are embedded in loops. ■

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 8.
 What is an array* slice*?
 For what purposes are slices useful?
-  9.
-  Is there any signiﬁcant difference between a two-dimensional array and an array of one-dimensional arrays?
+9. Is there any signiﬁcant difference between a two-dimensional array and an array of one-dimensional arrays?
 10. What is the* shape* of an array?

-### 11. What is a dope vector?
+* What is a* dope vector*?
 What purpose does it serve?

-### 12. Under what circumstances can an array declared within a subroutine be al-

-located in the stack?
+  12. Under what circumstances can an array declared within a subroutine be al- located in the stack?
 Under what circumstances must it be allocated in the heap?

-### 13. What is a conformant array?
+* What is a* conformant* array?

-### 14. Discuss the comparative advantages of contiguous and row-pointer layout for
+  14. Discuss the comparative advantages of* contiguous* and* row-pointer* layout for arrays.

-arrays.
   15. Explain the difference between* row-major* and* column-major* layout for con- tiguously allocated arrays.
-Why does a programmer need to know which lay-

-out the compiler uses?
+Why does a programmer need to know which lay- out the compiler uses?
 Why do most language designers consider row-major layout to be better?
 16. How much of the work of computing the address of an element of an array can be performed at compile time?
 How much must be performed at run time?

-## 8.3

-### **Strings**
+8.3 **Strings**

 In some languages, a string is simply an array of characters.
 In other languages, strings have special status, with operations that are not available for arrays of other sorts.
 Scripting languages like Perl, Python, and Ruby have extensive suites of built-in string operators and functions, including sophisticated pat- tern matching facilities based on regular expressions.
 Some special-purpose languages—Icon, in particular—provide even more sophisticated mechanisms, including general-purpose* generators* and backtracking search.
 We will consider the string and pattern-matching facilities of scripting languages in more detail in Section 14.4.2.
 Icon was discussed in Section C 6.5.4.
 In the remainder of the current section we focus on the role of strings in more traditional languages.
 Almost all programming languages allow literal strings to be speciﬁed as a se- quence of characters, usually enclosed in single or double quote marks.
 Most lan- guages distinguish between literal characters (often delimited with single quotes) and literal strings (often delimited with double quotes).
 A few languages make no such distinction, deﬁning a character as simply a string of length one.
 Most lan- guages also provide* escape sequences* that allow nonprinting characters and quote marks to appear inside literal strings.
 C and C++ provide a very rich set of escape sequences.
 An arbitrary charac- **EXAMPLE** 8.29